agile-learning-institute/mentorHub-elasticsearch/README.md

 # mentorhub-elasticsearch

-This repository builds a containerized utility that is used to configure the Elasticsearch database used by mentorHub for search services, and optionally load test data.
+This repository builds a containerized utility that is used to configure the Elasticsearch database used by mentorHub for search services, and optionally load test data harvested from a MongoDB database.

-[Here](https://github.com/orgs/agile-learning-institute/repositories?q=mentorhub-&type=all&sort=name) are all of the repositories in the [mentorHub](https://github.com/agile-learning-institute/mentorhub/tree/main) system

 ## DISCLAIMER
 Running the Elasticsearch and Kibana backing services as containers will cause you to download quite large docker images.
 If you are working in a capacity or performance constrained environment you should schedule the downloading of these images accordingly.